waiyanhein/j-sliding-banner/README.md

 		</div>
 	</div>
 ```
-####Step.3 initialize as below in Javascript
+#### Step.3 initialize
 ``
 $('#banner').jSlidingBanner();
 ``

-####That's it.
-You are done.
-You can reference on the example project as well.
-It is pretty simple.
+#### That's it

-##Options
+## Options
-###Example of using option
+### Example of using option
 ``
 $('#banner').jSlidingBanner({ slideAnimationSpeed : 500 });
 ``

-####setOverlay - TRUE/FALSE
+#### setOverlay - TRUE/FALSE
-If you set it to false, dark overlay on image will be removed.
-If true, dark overlay will be added.
-Default is true.
+If set to false, the dark overlay on the image will be removed.
+If set to true, the dark overlay will be added.
+The default value is true.

-####overlayColor - string(color code or color name)
+#### overlayColor - string(color code or color name)
-This is the color value for overlay.
-Default is "#000000".
-You can set overlay to whatever color you want.
-Red or green or whatever.
+This is the color value for the overlay.
+The default is "#000000".
+You can set the overlay to any color you desire, such as red, green, or any other color.

-####displayImageDuration - integer(Milliseconds)
+#### displayImageDuration - integer(Milliseconds)
-This option sets how long an image of slider will be displayed in milliseconds.
-Default is 4000 milliseconds.
-So 4 seconds.
+This option sets the duration, in milliseconds, for how long an image of the slider will be displayed.
+The default is 4000 milliseconds, equivalent to 4 seconds.

-####slideAnimationSpeed - integer(Milliseconds)
+#### slideAnimationSpeed - integer(Milliseconds)
-This option sets how fast slider will animate when it changes from one image to another.
-Default is 500 milliseconds.
-So half a second.
+This option sets the speed at which the slider will animate when transitioning from one image to another.
+The default is 500 milliseconds, which is equivalent to half a second.